featurehub-io/featurehub-dotnet-sdk/README.md

 Details about what general features are available in FeatureHub SDKs are [available here](https://docs.featurehub.io/#_sdks).

 ## Changelog
+- 2.5.1
+  * Add support for a concurrent dictionary for features.
+This prevents features which are requested before the Repository is ready from clashing in a concurrent situation.
 - 2.5.0
   * Update dependency - EventSource library to version 4.2
   * Remove Google Listener as it is for the old standard which expired mid-2023.
 There is currently no replacement for it until the new usage API comes in.